shalav/test2/README.md

 # Stock Dashboard

-A simple static web app that displays information for NVDA and TSLA.
+This project provides a very small static web application showing sample information for two stock tickers: **NVDA** and **TSLA**.
+It displays example stats, a small options chain and short news items for each ticker.

 ## Usage

-Open `webapp/index.html` in your browser to view the dashboard.
-It contains sample data with price charts, options chain tables, and links to sample news for each ticker.
+Open `webapp/index.html` in your browser.
+All data is included in the JavaScript file so no server is required.